SOAP 2.0 FAQ

 Once a WebPT Template has been copied and customized, the finished version will appear in the Company Templates section.
 We recommend creating a Template for each note type and each discipline represented at your clinic.
 Remember, you can only have one Company Template for each note type and discipline.
 For example, you can create one Daily Note for PTs, one Daily Note for OTs, one Daily Note for SLPs, etc.

-If you are in 2.0, click the Documentation drop-down and select SOAP 1.0 to access those records.
+If you need to add an addendum to a note finalized in SOAP 1.0, you will need to do so from the SOAP 1.0 patient chart.
+If you are in SOAP 2.0, click the Documentation drop-down and select SOAP 1.0 to access those records.

 If the Daily Note has been finalized, you can add an Addendum and select the Do Not Bill checkbox in the Charge Summary.
 This will remove it from the Visit Count.
 If you have associated billing, you must finalize and rebill so that your billing system understands you are no longer billing the visit.